-Section 2 directs the Department of Commerce (department) to develop a proactive state manufacturing industry strategy by commissioning an independent assessment of opportunities for Washington to capture new and emerging industries and strengthen its manufacturing base and directs the department on what the assessment must include.
-The department must contract for the assessment by October 1, 2023, with results made publicly available by October 1, 2024.
+Section 2 directs the Department of Commerce (department) to perform an independent assessment of opportunities for Washington to capture new and emerging industries that align with statewide greenhouse gas reduction limits and strengthen its manufacturing base.
+The assessment must be completed and shared with relevant stakeholders and the public by October 1, 2024.